-The Sonoma Humane Society and Petaluma Animal Services are partnering to operate a day-use animal care facility in Healdsburg.
+The Sonoma Humane Society and Petaluma Animal Services have partnered to operate a day-use animal care facility in Healdsburg.
 As a resource for the community, the Healdsburg Center offers the following services:

 - Cat and dog adoptions

 Sonoma Humane Society's mission is to ensure that every animal receives protection, compassion, love and care.
 We are excited to be a part of the animal care community of Healdsburg.